gilesknap/gphotos-sync/README.rst

 ------------
 * There is no way to discover modified date of library media items.
 Currently ``gphotos-sync`` will refresh your local copy with any new photos added since the last scan but will not update any photos that have been modified in Google Photos.
-I will make a feature request to Google for this.
+A feature request has been submitted to Google see https://issuetracker.google.com/issues/122737849.
 * Some types of video will not download using the new API.
 This mostly is restricted to old formats of video file (in my library it is a subset of videos shot before 2010).
 Google is looking at this problem see https://issuetracker.google.com/issues/116842164